prudhvid/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+#### 1. Preprocessing the image data.

-As a first step, I decided to use histogram equalization using equalist_adapthist.
-This will help in spreading the intensities across all layers
+As a first step, I decided to use histogram equalization using equalize_adapthist.
+This will help in spreading the intensities across all the pixels.
+I initally tried testing with rbg images and hsv images.
+But the results are not soo good.
+So finally I've changes to grayscale image after equalize_adapthist.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after preprocessing.

-![alt text][image2]
+![alt text][image19]

 As a last step, I normalized the image data because the SGD algorithm works best when the data is normalized around mean 0.
 By dividing it within 255.0 initially, all the images were brought within the range of `[0-1.0]`, later I did `(x-0.5)/0.5` to normalize the data between